 I’d love to get some pics of the zoo from a distance or from outside, plus any of the animals.
 Who knows the general layout?
 I can draw a rough plan as I know where warthog corner was, where the lion cage was, and where the entrance gate was; plus the aviaries (and am I right there were vultures?).
 But other than that I’m a bit vague.
 Someone will know!

-Personal memories of the park were about cars – cars before we were actually allowed to drive!
-On the town side in Steph de Witt’s black Saab.
+Personal memories of the park were about rugby games, athletic meetings and then later on, cars – cars before we were actually allowed to drive!
+‘Borrowed’ cars.
+Stealthily borrowed late at night from our parents on a no-permission-sought understanding.
+The best was Steph de Witt’s black Saab.
 Actually Gerrie Pretorius’ Saab but ours for the night – ‘borrowed!’
 We would hurtle around the atletiekbaan at speed , drifting sideways left then sideways right long before ‘drifting’ had a name.
 One night we hugged the final bend coming into the home straight and there was a moerse big bloekom stump in the headlights right in front of us!
 Someone must have seen our tracks and thought ‘I’ll put a stop to this!’ or ‘Ek sal hierdie bliksems wys!‘ How Steph missed that huge log I do not know, but we hosed ourselves and roared off.
 Instead of Yee Ha! we’d say Arrie-ee! (from a joke about camels . . )

 On the other side of the river it was in Tim Venning’s light blue Triumph 2000.
 Actually Dr Dick Venning’s Triumph, but ours for the night – ‘borrowed!’
 Tim behind the wheel, laughing his head off as we roared around in a cloud of dust late at night, drifting sideways most of the time.